Kai Koreniuk

-Kai Koreniuk (born 1 March 1998) is a footballer.
+Kai Koreniuk (born 1 March 1998) is a Dutch-American footballer.
 Born in the United States, he has represented both the United States and Netherlands internationally.

 Club career

-Koreniuk played varsity soccer for Seabreeze High School in Daytona Beach, Florida in 2012-13 before moving to the Netherlands the following summer.
+Koreniuk played varsity soccer for Seabreeze High School in Daytona Beach, Florida in 2012–13 before moving to the Netherlands the following summer.
 He made his Eerste Divisie debut for Jong AZ on 25 August 2017 in a game against RKC Waalwijk.

 On 7 March 2019, Koreniuk joined USL Championship side LA Galaxy II.

 Koreniuk appeared for LA Galaxy's first-team on 23 July 2019, during a 2019 Leagues Cup fixture against Club Tijuana.

 On 25 June 2020, Koreniuk moved permanently to LA Galaxy's first team roster.
 Following the 2021 season, Koreniuk was released by the Galaxy.

+On 6 April 2023, Koreniuk signed a short-term 25-day deal with USL Championship side San Antonio FC.

 International career

 Koreniuk was born in the United States to an American father and Dutch mother.
 He was raised in the United States, and move to the Netherlands as a teenager to further his career.
 He has represented both countries as a youth international.